Why Is My Maidenhair Fern Dying? (And How to Save It)

 Set a reminder on your phone or computer to keep track of your fern feedings so you don’t struggle to remember when and if you fed your plants.

-Maidenhair plants don’t like getting squished inside their pots and grow best when given a larger pot every few years.
+Maidenhair plants prefer to avoid getting squished inside their pots and grow best when given a larger pot every few years.
 The fern should never completely fill its pot, and you’ll know when your fern needs a new home when its roots begin to grow out of the drainage holes.

-You may also see roots start to grow out of the surface of the soil because the plant has too many roots in a small pot.
+You may also see roots start to grow out of the soil’s surface because the plant has too many roots in a small pot.

 Fortunately, repotting a maidenhair fern is a breeze, and you can even separate the plants growing in one pot and place them in two pots if you’re not keen on a larger plant.